 Both medical recreational marijuana and medical marijuana has begun to create many job opportunities, ever since marijuana became legal in so many states and not just the states of Washington, Colorado and California.
 In 2009, Americans went through a time similar to the Great Recession, but since then and after President Obama took office, it has gotten better, especially the employment rate.
 Another contributor, though, to this problem is the cannabis industry and what it offers to the American people, especially in the states where marijuana has been legalized.
-People now have a chance to change careers and possible get into one of the 420 careers that is now available.
+People now have a chance to change careers and possibly get into one of the 420 careers that are now available.

 Finding New Employment

 However, not only can Americans find new employment or change careers, but also become a cannabis business owner.
 This is a viable option in a time when marijuana is legal.
 To become a cannabis business owner, business training is also important.
 Just like people are going to California or Colorado to get a piece of the green rush and to find employment, others are going to open up marijuana dispensaries.
-The Cannabis Training University offers a program where people can become informed about the industry, the laws and the specific plant itself.
+CTU offers a program where people can become informed about the industry, the laws and the specific plant itself.
 This is essential to knowing what to do in a marijuana dispensary.

 The Importance of Training

 Training only takes as little as six months or less.
 And so, this should be part of your business plan.
 This should be an expense that you include in your business plan because it will be helpful in knowing how to run your dispensary business.
 You will learn about legal compliance, the industry, how to train your budtender and other staff members, how to treat your customers and how to use your previous job experience and skills to be successful.